Plan for your future: How to pay for college without loans

 College is a big expense, but there are many ways to handle it.
 Your parents might help by saving over time, or maybe you’ll find assistance through grants and scholarships.
 You might work your way through your college experience or lower the costs with strategic choices about where you attend and live.
 With a little planning, we know you’ll find a path that works for you.

 Greenlight gives you the tools to forge your path, so you’re ready to tackle big moments like these.
-Give it a try and get one month — on us!
+Sign up for Greenlight today!

 Hey, $mart parents 👋